juliohsu/quantum-ai-models/README.md

 Objective: make the model training cheaper and interpretable.

-What-To-Do: apply quantum tunneling to escape local minima and find the global minimium in a complex energy landscape.
+Resume: apply quantum tunneling to escape local minima and find the global minimium in a complex energy landscape.

-How-to-do:<br>
+Code explain:<br>
 1 - implement hard attention<br>
 2 - incorporate quantum annealing<br>
 3 - training loop adjustment<br>

+How to run the code to test it out?<br>
+Firstly, try to run the code with the model2 and the clean dataset, then change the dataset to the noisy one and run again.
+From that aspect, you will notice that the model2 will break if we try to run it with the noisy dataset, so its time to show our quantum model which is the model, and it will run normally without breaking out!
+Cool right?

 Files:
  - "model.py" is a file of self implement PyTorch linear regression model that applies QAHAN techniques.